christinejiang11/NYC_311_Dash/README.md

 ## Setup:
 To clone and run this application, you'll need the following:
 - [Git](https://git-scm.com/) installed on your computer.
+- A Google Developer account to generate credentials used to access a google account.
+To do this, follow the instructions on the [pygsheets documentation](https://pygsheets.readthedocs.io/en/stable/authorization.html).
+Rename your credentials file 'client_secret.json'.
-- An application token for the Socrata Open Data API.
+- An application token for the Socrata Open Data API, which will be used to authenticate access to the 311 calls dataset.
 To do this, create an account with [OpenData](https://opendata.socrata.com/login), go to Developer Settings in the left-hand navigation bar, and pick "Create New App Token".
-Then copy the generated App Token to a json file named 'client_secret'.
+Then copy the generated App Token to your client_secret.json file.
--

 After meeting these requirements, run the following from your command line:
 ```